"Journey from Nectar to Honey: Uncover the Magic of Honey Production and Experience Beekeeping" press here

 Greece with sea and buildings in the background

-The great painter El Greco was born here in 1541.
+The great painter El Greco was born there in 1541.

 A siege of the city by the Ottoman Turks began in 1647 and lasted for 22 years.
 The city was destroyed following its fall, but the Ottomans also chose it to be their new capital.
-Heraklion was liberated in 1913 along with the rest of Crete.
+Heraklion was liberated in 1913 and incorporated into modern Greece along with the rest of Crete.

 Gastronomy – Local products